House of Campbell celebrates modern femininity.

 Rather than dictate who they should be, House of Campbell removes the rules and encourages women to be whoever they want to be.

-House of Campbell was founded in 2019 by South Australian designer Abby Potter.
+House of Campbell was launched in 2019 by South Australian designer Abby Potter.

 Heavily influenced by the arts, Abby creates designs that celebrate and complement modern women, allowing them to make a statement and move effortlessly.